-The following lists the characteristics of homeless people in South Australia: ^{159, 160}
+The following lists the characteristics of homeless people in South Australia: 159, 160

 - 56% are males - Aboriginal and Torres Strait Islander people are significantly overrepresented among homeless people.
 18% (1090 people) are Aboriginal and Torres Strait Islander people, even though they comprise only 2.1% of the South Australian population. - People born outside of Australia are over represented among homeless people.
-35.5% were born outside of Australia, even - 8% of homeless people speak English 'not very well' or 'not at all'.
-People who report poor proficiency in English comprise only - 10.5% are aged 12-18 years, and 5.2% are
+35.5% were born outside of Australia, even though they only comprise 16.7% of the South Australian population - 8% of homeless people speak English 'not very well' or 'not at all'.
+People who report poor proficiency in English comprise only 2.1% of the South Australian population. - Nearly 16% are aged less than 12 years, 10.5% are aged 12-18 years, and 5.2% are aged over 65 years.

-Data is not available at the CAHML level, however the main reasons for homelessness in South Australia are shown in Table 29.161
+Data is not available at the CAHML level, however the main reasons for homelessness in South Australia are shown in Table 29.